Bread & Roses 2025/2

 Amsab-ISG/BBTK/IHOES/Tijdsbeeld & Pièce Montée, Ghent/Brussels/Seraing, 319 p., ill., softcover

-The textile industry was and is an extremely important industrial sector for Belgium, not least because of the many thousands of people who earned and earn their daily bread there.
-This work examines those employers and employees and their respective organizations.
-Who were these textile masters anyway?
+The textile industry was and remains a vital industrial sector for Belgium, not least because of the many thousands of people who earned and continue to earn their daily bread there.
+This work examines these employers and employees and their respective organizations.
+Who were these textile employers?
 When and why did they organize?
 How did the work of the textile worker evolve?
-Why did different textile worker organizations emerge?
+Why did various textile workers' organizations emerge?

-A lot of attention is also paid to the relationship between workers and employers.
-That relationship changed profoundly in the course of our country's industrial development.
-Over the long period from 1800 to 1975, it is examined how these relationships evolved in the corporate, sectoral and interprofessional areas.
+Considerable attention is also paid to the relationship between workers and employers.
+This relationship changed profoundly over the course of Belgium's industrial development.
+Over the long period from 1800 to 1975, the book examines how these relationships evolved at the business, sectoral, and interprofessional levels.

-Based on testimonies, literary, trade union and employer sources, a picture is painted of the mechanisms that led to social achievements such as reduction of working hours, paid leave, paid holidays or the abolition of child labor.
-In addition to the traditional elements – strikes, collective labor agreements, joint committees or works councils – workers' badges, company celebrations, buildings and infrastructure, labor pressure, hygiene facilities, etc. are also taken into account, creating a new, broad view of the social and labor history of Belgium .
+Using testimonies, literary, union, and employer sources, it paints a picture of the mechanisms that led to social achievements such as reduced working hours, paid leave, paid holidays, and the abolition of child labor.
+In addition to the traditional elements – strikes, collective bargaining agreements, joint committees, or works councils – labor honors, company celebrations, buildings and infrastructure, work pressure, hygiene measures, etc., are also considered, thus creating a new, broad perspective on the social and labor history of Belgium.

 Bart De Wilde